 Create and organize sub-calendars

 Create up to 8 sub-calendars on the Basic (free) plan.
-For more sub-calendars, upgrade to Plus or Premium.
+For more sub-calendars, upgrade to a paid subscription plan.

 You can organize these sub-calendars in folders.

 - Set up the publicly shared calendars in their own folder

 - Set up calendars for administrative use in their own folder